aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 > whether the speedups are used or not is determined by:
 > - If PyGEOS >= 0.8 is installed, it will be used by default (but installing GeoPandas will not yet automatically install PyGEOS as dependency, you need to do this manually).
->  - You can still toggle the use of PyGEOS when it is available, by:

-> Setting an option: geopandas.options.use_pygeos = True/False.
+>  - You can still toggle the use of PyGEOS when it is available, by [...] setting an option: geopandas.options.use_pygeos = True/False.
 Note, although this variable can be set during an interactive session, it will only work if the GeoDataFrames you use are created (e.g. reading a file with read_file) after changing this value.

 Here we installed pygeos version 0.10.2, which uses libgeos 3.9.1: